anisbet/pipe/Readme.md

                   or equal to (ge), or less than or equal to (le) the value that follows.
                   The following value can be numeric, but if it isn't the value's comparison is made lexically.
-All specified columns must match to return true, that is '-C' is logically AND across columns.
+All specified columns must match to return true, that is -C is logically AND across columns.
 This behaviour changes if the keyword 'any' is used, in that case test returns true as soon as any column comparison matches successfully.
  -d{c0,c1,...cn}: Dedups file by creating a key from specified column values